yaothao/geog458_covidmap/README.md

 # Covid Maps
 ## Geog 458 lab 3
 In this project, I created two maps to visualize the covid counts and rates for each county in the US.
-Both maps contains allows you to click on each county for detailed information.
+Both maps allow you to click on each county for detailed information.
 You can also zoom in/out to look for a particular area.

 ![image of rates map](./img/Rates.png)
 [Covid Rates](./map1.html)
-___

 ![image of counts map](./img/Counts.png)
 [Covid Counts](./map2.html)